jodiedunlop/talks/restful-apis/PITCHME.md

 - Calling GET must have NO side effects
 - Responds with 200 status code
 - Returns an individual resource or collection
-- Is cacheable
+- A `GET` request should be cacheable

 Note:

-No Side effects:
+^ No Side effects:
 The GET method is a safe method (or nullipotent), meaning that calling it produces no side-effects: retrieving or accessing a record does not change it.
 This means, you should never implement an action, or fire a job or task from a GET call.

-Is cacheable:
+^ Is cacheable:
 A call to GET for a resource that has not been modified should not change it's Don't return any properties which could change

 ---

 ### POST
-The POST method requests that the server accept the entity enclosed in the request as a new subordinate of the web resource identified by the URI.
+The POST method requests that the server accept the entity enclosed in the request as a new instance of the web resource identified by the URI.

 ---

 ### PUT
 The PUT method requests that the enclosed entity be stored under the supplied URI.
-If the URI refers to an already existing resource, it is modified; if the URI does not point to an existing resource, then the server can create the resource with that URI.
+If the URI refers to an already existing resource, it is modified;
+if the URI does not point to an existing resource,  then the server can create the resource with that URI.

 ---

 ### Examples

-Replace the resource "1234":
+Replace the resource "1234" using `PUT`:

 ```http
 PUT /resources/1234
 ```

-Replace the entire collection:
+Replace the entire collection `PUT`:

 ```http
 PUT /resources